oayanda/tweet-trend-new/README.md

 # Ttrend application

-This is a small applicaiton which contains source and test folders.
+This is a small applicaiton.
+It contains the source and test folders.
 Main contains application code.
 Test contains test cases.
 It also contains pom.xml which has all dependences and artifact name and version.